front-end-intermediate/4-pet-finder/README.md

 </main>
 ```

-The modal requires a prop called isOpen to tell it whether to display or not.
+The modal requires a prop to tell it whether to display or not.

 We'll add state in index.js: